 17. 60% of employees would like to see managers and leaders praising their colleagues’ good work more often.

-Although 90% of senior decision-makers believe that they show appreciation to employees, 60% of employees think employers could be more responsive when praising the work of their colleagues.
-According to motivational statistics, businesses spend only 2% of payroll on recognition, and 84% of workers think employers should give them praise continually.
+Although 82% of senior decision-makers believe that they show appreciation to employees, 60% of employees think employers could be more responsive when praising the work of their colleagues.
+According to motivational statistics, 85% of employees believe managers should spot good work and praise it, and 81% think this should be a continuous practice.

 18. In call centers, the average absenteeism rate on a typical day is 6%.